Helping Families & Individuals Succeed.

-Dr. Nay employs cognitive-behavioral treatments (CBT) to help individuals and family alter unhelpful beliefs and emotions like Anger, Anxiety & Depression.
+Dr. Nay employs cognitive-behavioral treatments (CBT) to help individuals and family alter unhelpful beliefs and emotions like anger & Depression.

 Welcome to McLean Psychological Practice!
 I employ cognitive-behavioral treatments (CBT) to help adults and couples, adolescents and children alter unhelpful beliefs and uncomfortable emotions like Anxiety, Anger and Depression and how to Manage Stress.
 Other issues I address include Relationship Issues, Self-Esteem, ADD and ADHD, Obsessive-Compulsive Disorder (OCD), and Anger Management.